Employment Law

 Representing Employees in South Carolina

-The Strom Law Firm represents individuals whose rights have been violated in the workplace.
+The Strom Law Firm represents individuals whose rights have been violated in the workplace as employees.

-Whether you are dealing with your employer’s failure to pay wages, a wrongful termination, or even a claim of discrimination, you may feel as if you do not have anywhere to turn.
+Whether you are dealing with your employer’s failure to pay wages or a claim of discrimination, you may feel as if you have nowhere to turn.

 The Employment Lawyers at the Strom Law Firm understand that your job is your livelihood and know what is at stake.